hmmcclish/realgamer/data/README.md

 * CSV files must use `tab` as separator
 * Data cleaning should be done in `ods` files unless too much manual work is required
+* Do not chante `ods` structure without changing the script